intel/he-toolkit/README.md

 |`HELIB_PREBUILT`          |ON/**OFF**|Use a pre-built installation of HElib|

-**Note:** If using a pre-built library then you may need to use the option `-DSEAL_HINT_DIR=<path-to-installation>` if you have installed them in a non-default location.
+**Note:** If using a pre-built library then you may need to use the option `-D<SEAL|PALISADE|HELIB>_HINT_DIR=<path-to-installation>` if you have installed them in a non-default location.

 ## Kernels
-Located in `he-samples` is a collection of software components built on Microsoft SEAL and PALISADE comprising sample kernels for operations performed homomorphically and example applications.
+Located in [he-samples](he-samples) is a collection of software components built on Microsoft SEAL and PALISADE comprising sample kernels for operations performed homomorphically and example applications.
 The HE Samples are designed to enable quicker evaluation of HE on Intel platforms, serve as a learning tool for how to implement operations in different HE libraries, and provide examples of how these operations can be used to build applications based on HE technology for different use cases.

 ### Sample kernels
 The [sample kernels](he-samples/sample-kernels) are for complex HE operations,